 As a final observation, it should be noted that zero and low emission vehicle deployment is highly dependent on the pricing policy of manufacturers and production costs.
 Raw material access and costs, supply chain issues and potential discontinuation of subsidies may create price volatility for battery and vehicle costs, posing a barrier to maintaining stable and affordable pricing for zero- and low-emission vehicles.

+Main enablers:

+The EU should heavily invest with consistent budgets, infrastructure, interoperability, software, and supply chains (currently the main bottlenecks for a competitive automotive sector), for the eV market totake off.

-Ensure a stable supply of materials and a high level of reuse, remanufacturing and recycling, in particular for batteries, magnets (for high-efficiency engines), electronics and sensors (for automation, connectivity, sharing) etc. (link to the CRM deep dive) On pricing policy it has been observed that OEMs are preferring high end high profit vehicle configurations at lower number sales, to more affordable high volume sales.
-On the second that is probably what could be influenced by policy, prices are influenced by disruptions in supply chains, critical materials availability and infrastructure.
+Ensure a stable supply of materials and a high level of reuse, remanufacturing and recycling, in particular for batteries, magnets (for high-efficiency engines), electronics and sensors (for automation, connectivity, sharing) etc. (link to the CRM deep dive).

+On pricing policy it has been observed that OEMs are preferring high end high profit vehicle configurations at lower number sales, to more affordable high volume sales.

+Prices are influenced by disruptions in supply chains, critical materials availability and infrastructure.
 Targeted investment in these three directions is crucial for ensuring affordable uninterrupted production in the future.

 Inadequate or lack of access to affordable transport can exacerbate inequalities and create risks of transport poverty and social exclusion if transition to zero-emission vehicles is not managed inclusively (e.g. lack of financial support and incentives to low-income groups, lack of infrastructure and affordable alternatives).

 The energy consumed by zero-emission vehicles is linked to potential high upstream energy inefficiencies in the production and/or transportation of electric power (note that The ETS (absolute) cap for electricity production emissions guarantees that there are no emissions from additional electricity demand from transport).
-A technology neutral holistic approach is necessary in order to ensure that the energy demand of future road vehicles does not increase disproportionally, and remains within the capacity of EU’s power supply system.

 To assess the economic feasibility of a mobility transition, the JRC has carried out an analysis quantifying the total costs of ownership under different CO2 standard scenarios.
 For Light Duty Vehicles (LVD), based on 30 scenarios run with the JRC DIONE cost model to support the EC impact assessment for strengthened car and van CO2 standards within the EC’s Fit for 55 package, it was concluded that, over the use period, net consumer benefits result, and they increase with stricter targets and over time.
 Net savings are substantially higher for High Duty Vehicles (HVD) than for LDV, due to their high annual and lifetime activity.

+Main enablers:

+A technology neutral holistic approach is necessary in order to ensure that the energy demand of future road vehicles does not increase disproportionally, and remains within the capacity of EU’s power supply system.

 Benefits arise because savings in fuel/energy expenditure during vehicle use overcompensate the higher upfront capital costs of more efficient and zero- and low-emission vehicles.

 The recharging and refuelling infrastructures and the update of electric grid are lagging behind

 A key potential barrier to implementation for zero- and low-emissions road vehicles lies with the availability of appropriate recharging and refuelling infrastructure.
-Development of recharging and refuelling infrastructure for zero- and low-emission vehicles has progressed slowly so far, and also EU member states plans for infrastructure build-up (NIRs) are presently lagging behind targets.
-(See Report 1 [1]): Increased electrification of transport also requires enhancing the integrity and resilience of the electrical infrastructure, in particular upgrading of the grid system, enhancing its stability and capacity.
+Development of recharging and refuelling infrastructure for zero- and low-emission vehicles has progressed slowly so far, and also EU member states plans for infrastructure build-up (NIRs) are presently lagging behind targets [1]: Increased electrification of transport also requires enhancing the integrity and resilience of the electrical infrastructure, in particular upgrading of the grid system, enhancing its stability and capacity.